-- Great benefits for your feline friends, all natural coconut oil, a moisturizing treatment for cats itchy skin, cracked paws, and effective in cleaning cat ears.
+- Moisturizing treatment for cats itchy skin, cracked paws, and effective in cleaning cat ears.

 - Apply pet coconut oil directly on skin as a rash cream for dogs and cats or as a bite treatment to provide calm itchy skin relief for your pet.

-- Great for cat and dog's relief from dermatitis, and the perfect coconut oil dog shampoo, that will leave a soft hydration that smells clean, leaving your dog looking their best.
+- Great for cat and dog's relief from dermatitis, and the perfect coconut oil dog shampoo.
+Also a great cat acne chin treatment.

 Is Coconut Oil Safe on Cats?

 While research on coconut oil use in pets is in its early stages, cat owners report improvements after adding coconut oil to their cats’ food bowls or skin.

 No, when used correctly, coconut oil for cats is neither toxic nor harmful.

 As with any diet addition, consult your veterinarian before using coconut oil for your cat.
 The vet knows your cat’s medical history and can advise whether coconut oil would be beneficial or unnecessary.